SilverHawks: Production and release

 Rankin/Bass followed up their successful ThunderCats series with this series about a team of heroes in the 29th century who were given metal bodies and wings to stop organized crime in the Galaxy of Limbo.
 SilverHawks featured many of the same voice actors who had worked on ThunderCats, including Larry Kenney, Peter Newman, Earl Hammond, Doug Preis and Bob McFadden.

 Lorimar-Telepictures was purchased by Warner Bros. in 1989, and the rights to SilverHawks are now held by Warner Bros.
 Television Distribution.

 Reruns later aired on Cartoon Network from 2000 to 2001.
-The series is airing on MeTV Toons as of February 2025.
+The series is airing on MeTV Toons as of 2025.